scalameta/metals/docs/editors/overview.md

 ## Workspace symbols

 Fuzzy search a symbol in the workspace of library dependencies by its name.

-All-lowercase queries are treated as case-insensitive searches.
+- All-lowercase queries are treated as case-insensitive searches.
+- Queries ending with a dot `.` list nested symbols.

 ![Fuzzy symbol search example](https://user-images.githubusercontent.com/1408093/51537603-44fa1300-1e4f-11e9-84f2-eb7d4c6fc7ef.gif)